-The SAT is just a few weeks away, and most of you would be burning the midnight oil.
+The SAT is just round the corner, and most of you would be burning the midnight oil.
 If your preparation is on track, you would have realized that there are a few question types that are often tested on the Reading and Writing section of the exam.
 And once you master the strategies to solve those questions, the exam is a cakewalk.

 In this piece, we bring in a few of those frequently-tested question types that will help you sail through the exam.